Greedy Algorithm almost Dominates in Smoothed Contextual Bandits: Overview: Key Techniques

 \begin{lemma} With perturbed context generation, there is some $Y_0 = \polylog(d, T)/\rho^2$ and $R = O(\rho \sqrt{d\log(TKd)}) $ such that with probability at least $1-T^{-2}$ any batch history from \bg can simulate $\Rew(\cdot)$ up to radius $R$, as long as $Y\geq Y_0$. \end{lemma}

 To prove this, we ensure that the data collected in batch $B$ are sufficiently diverse.
-To formulate what we mean by ``sufficiently diverse", let the \emph{batch context matrix}, denoted $X_B$, be a matrix which comprises the context vectors $(x_t: t\in B)$.
+To define ``sufficiently diverse", let the \emph{batch context matrix}, denoted $X_B$, be a matrix which comprises the context vectors $(x_t: t\in B)$.
 Namely, $X_B$ is the $Y\times d$ matrix whose rows are vectors $x_t$, $t\in B$, in the order of increasing $t$.
 Similarly to the ``empirical covariance matrix", we define the \emph{batch covariance matrix} as

 We think of data diversity in terms of the minimal eigenvalue of $\ZB$: the larger it is, the more diverse is the data.
 And we prove that the minimal eigenvalue of $\ZB$ is sufficiently large whenever $Y\geq Y_0$.